NJ State Parks

 Only 8 out of 33 cards (24%) were consistently sorted the same way by all participants.

-This means 76% of content did not match user expectations, revealing major misalignment between the site's labels and how people naturally categorize park information.
+This means 76% of content did not match user expectations, revealing significant misalignment between the site's labels and how people naturally categorize park information.

 Common issues included: